rackerlabs/technical-blog/content/blog/2020/2020-08-20-the-art-of-decision-management-for-multicloud-strategies-part-one/index.md

 Businesses that opt-in for a multicloud strategy usually lean on a handful of reasons&mdash;the more popular ones being data sovereignty, user proximity, considerations for performance, reliability, and availability.
-And for some other companies, it might just be a policy to avoid vendor lock-in.
-Regardless of which drivers prevail, businesses have to make lots of important decisions, and in many cases, these decisions are not intuitive and straight-forward.
+For some other companies, it might just be a policy to avoid vendor lock-in.
+Regardless of which drivers prevail, businesses have to make many important decisions, and in many cases, these decisions are not intuitive and straight-forward.

 ### Decision management is instrumental to an effective multicloud strategy